FindMySchool LogoFindMySchool

 Best suited to families in the Pimlico catchment who want ambitious, knowledge-led education and whose children are comfortable with high intellectual challenge.
 Less suitable if you need a school that gently scaffolds all learners to proficiency, or if recent leadership turbulence concerns you.

 Yes.
 Pimlico Academy was rated Good by Ofsted in October 2021, with Outstanding grades for personal development and sixth-form provision.
-GCSE results place the school in the top 25% in England (rank 960, FindMySchool data), and sixth-form students regularly secure places at Oxford, Cambridge, and Imperial College.
+GCSE results place the school in the stronger end of the national dataset, with a current academic rank of 944th out of 3,895 schools in England, and the sixth form ranks 711th out of 2,549 for A-level academic outcomes.
 The school delivers ambitious, knowledge-rich education supported by excellent professional development and extensive extracurricular opportunity.
 However, recent leadership changes and student reports of inconsistent behaviour management suggest some ongoing refinement is underway.

-In 2023, Pimlico achieved an Attainment 8 score of 50.3 (England average 45.9) and a Progress 8 score of +0.27, indicating above-average progress from starting points.
-49% of pupils achieved grades 5 or above in English and mathematics.
-The school ranks 960th in England for GCSE outcomes (FindMySchool ranking), placing it in the top 21% and 13th in Westminster.
-Results are solid and reflect the school's focus on breadth (36% entered the English Baccalaureate) and depth.
+In the 2025 dataset, Pimlico achieved an Attainment 8 score of 54.2 and a Progress 8 score of +0.27, indicating above-average progress from starting points.
+57.7% of pupils achieved grades 5 or above in English and mathematics.
+The school ranks 944th out of 3,895 schools in England for GCSE academic outcomes (FindMySchool ranking) and 13th in Westminster.
+Results are solid and reflect the school's focus on breadth, with 79.4% entered for the English Baccalaureate.

 Year 7 entry is non-selective and managed through Westminster's coordinated admissions process.
-The school is heavily oversubscribed, with approximately 2.23 applications per place.
 After looked-after children and those with EHCPs, places are allocated by distance.
-The last distance offered varies annually.
+The furthest distance at which a place was offered varies annually.
 Parents should verify their current distance from the school gates with Westminster's admissions team before assuming a place.
 Entry to the sixth form is selective; students typically need GCSE grades 5-6 in intended A-level subjects.

 The sixth form is the school's strongest area, rated Outstanding by Ofsted.
 Class sizes are small, providing high levels of individual support.
 A dedicated team manages UCAS applications and university guidance.
-In 2023-24, 96% of leavers accepted university places, with students progressing to Oxford, Cambridge, Imperial College, and Russell Group universities.
+The 2025 A-level dataset shows 188 exam entries and 60% of grades at A* to B, with students progressing to Oxford, Cambridge, Imperial College, and Russell Group universities.
 Work experience is mandatory in Year 12, and the Extended Project Qualification is offered.
 The enrichment programme is comprehensive, with clubs, leadership opportunities, and cultural trips integrated throughout.

 Pimlico offers over 30 clubs covering sports, music, drama, and academic pursuits.
 Regular provision includes football, netball, basketball, badminton, rowing, and cricket (with teams competing in local and national tournaments), plus music ensembles (choir, string orchestra, two jazz ensembles, samba band, synth club), drama productions, Duke of Edinburgh Award, robotics, and numerous academic and creative clubs.
 All Year 7 pupils participate in mandatory Enrichment rotations.
 Four whole-school Enrichment Days annually provide cultural trips to museums, galleries, theatres, and music venues.
 The school's astroturf pitch, sports hall, fitness suite, and auditorium support this breadth.